-Originally used on the Toledo Terminal Railroad, this motorcar has always been first choice for our members when maintaining tracks or preforming inspections.
+Originally used on the Toledo Terminal Railroad, this motorcar has always been first choice for our members when maintaining tracks or performing inspections.

 Used to transport volunteers or to give public excursions.
 This cart fits a small group of people comfortably with a view of all angles.

-Although our line was only built with dirt as ballast, this is used at select points on our line when rock ballast is put in place.
-Thankfully, with the help of this, rock ballast has become an option on various larger projects.
+Although our line was only built with cinders as ballast, this is used at select points on our line when rock ballast is put in place.
+Thankfully with the help of this, rock ballast has become an option on various larger projects.

 Light weight, fast mode of transportation on the line that’s basically a two person bicycle that fits on the track.
 A hitch on the back allows members to tow around light maintenance equipment without the expense of fuel.